In this condition factsheet:

 Symptoms of styes include redness, swelling, pain, or tenderness in part of the eye.
 These sensations are usually accompanied by slightly blurred vision, a teary sensation, and the feeling of something in the eye.
 An external stye can be easily verified by finding the nodule on the eyelid.
 Sometimes, people with internal stye experience fever or chills.

 People generally get a single stye at a time.
 Some people get more than one stye at a time.
 A few suffer from the condition chronically and have repeated infections.
-The staph infection that starts styes can sometimes expand quickly and infect many eyelash follicles, which then swell in larger numbers.
-Or it can spread infection to the tissue of the eye.
+The staph infection that starts as a stye can sometimes spread to the tissue of the eye.
 A stye that grows rapidly like this or opens to drain pus into the eye needs medical attention.
 People with recurring styes can also develop a chronic eyelid infection called staph blepharitis.